chafey/js-graphsync/examples/requester/README.md

 * Sends request with hard coded CID and selector

 ToDo:
-* Handle messages sent from responder (in progress)
 * Allow user to pass in mutliaddr and cid and pass to requester
+* Handle messages sent from responder (in progress - need to store received blocks in blockstore)

 ## Building